dosbox-staging/dosbox-staging.github.io/content/about/index.md

 date = 2020-04-21
 +++

-**dosbox-staging** is an attempt to revitalize DOSBox's development process.
+**DOSBox Staging** is an attempt to revitalize DOSBox's development process.
 It's not a rewrite, but a continuation and improvement on the existing DOSBox codebase while leveraging modern development tools and practices.